zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### command `String`

-Definition of command column.
-The supported built-in commands are: "create", "cancel", "save", "destroy".
+The configuration of the column command(s).
+If set the column would display a button for every command.
+Commands can be custom or built-in ("edit" or "destroy").The "edit" built-in command will put the current row in edit mode.The "destroy" built-in command will delete the current row.Custom commands are supported via the click option.
 Further configuration is available via [kendo:grid-column-command](#kendo-grid-column-command).

 #### Example
     <kendo:grid-column command="command">